mreetyunjaya/AWSS/README.md

 ###### Configurations:

-1. Open config.js inside AWSS's folder using nano, vim or text editor and set the name of your Web Project's name to scan in DEFAULT_PROJECT_PATH_TO_SCAN variable.
+1. Open config.js inside AWSS's folder using nano, vim or text editor and set the name of your Web Project's folder to be scanned in DEFAULT_PROJECT_PATH_TO_SCAN variable.

 2. Open config_php_lang.js inside AWSS's folder: if you are using MySQL you must set the variables as explained in the file, if you are not using MySQL, just set IS_DBMS_USED variable to false, and ignore the rest, note that PHP_EXE_BIN_PATH is set to XAMPP's default location, so change it if you are using different PHP binary or different XAMPP location.